 Most new cases of primary intraocular cancer this year will be melanoma, with lymphoma being the second most common.
 Although the number of new diagnoses and deaths from skin melanoma has been increasing during the past 30 years, the number of new intraocular melanoma cases has remained constant or even slightly decreased during this time.

-The five-year survival rate (the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
 The five-year survival rate for people with eye cancer depends on the size and location of the tumor and the type of cancer diagnosed.

 Iris melanoma is rare and does not usually spread.
 The five-year relative survival rate for people with iris melanoma is about 97%.